josecurras/Arduinolyzer.js/README.md

 server.js
 -- Remove express, formidable and morgan to make the code smaller and reduce dependencies.
+-- Reloads of the client '/' and '/index.html' should reset the serial port.
+This would allow interrupting the hardware via client.

 index.html
 -- Add time-axes and markers